microsoft/WhatTheHack/067-FabricLakehouse/Coach/README.md

 All students should be able to author a dataflow to load the BOM forecast XML to a delta table.
 (Yes, XML, I know, but this is a hack about archaeology so...).

 *"Yarr, coaches be needing to get in character.
-Me sure ye can make up some more piratey puns on using bronze and silver.
+Me sure ye can make up some more pirate-y puns on using bronze and silver.
 Me sure, ye find this preferable to walking the plan!"*

 At the end of [Challenge 3](../Student/Challene-03.md) students should have a Silver zone dataset of forecast and shipwrecks loaded to delta tables ready for reporting.
 A notebook ``Solution - Data Engineering.ipynb`` with complete ``Raw`` to ``Silver`` transformation code can be found in [Solutions](./Solutions) (this should virtually be the same code found in ``createStudentResources.py``) An example dataflow M code can be found in ``Dataflow Load IDW11160 M Code.txt`` and a Power Query Template (``Load BOM Forecasts.pqt``) in the [Solutions](./Solutions) folder.
 See [Solution 2](./Solution-02.md) for more details on these solutions.